 Need help submitting your writing to literary journals or book publishers/literary agents?
 Click here! →

-But we at Writer’s Relief have got some great tips to help you come up with the perfect title for your novel or your nonfiction book.
-And you can apply these concepts to your short stories and poetry as well.
-With a little preparation and brainstorming, you’ll land on the perfect title for your book!
+But we at Writer’s Relief have got some great tips to help you come up with the perfect title for your novel, nonfiction book, short stories, or poetry.
+With a little preparation and brainstorming, you’ll land on the perfect title!

 Poetic language.
 Some of the best titles—the ones we remember—use evocative language to make a statement.
 Sometimes, the language verges on poetic.
 Consider elusive and somewhat vague titles like: Gone with the Wind; Of Mice and Men; Grapes of Wrath; Snow Falling On Cedars; The Fault in Our Stars.

 Action words.
 Titles that showcase strong verbs leap off the shelves.
 Things Fall Apart is clear and haunting.
 Gone Girl is energetic and in-your-face.
 A Game Of Thrones sets a precedent for tension.

 Inherent mystery/conflict.
 Great titles hint at the story to come.
 They point to the main conflict: What’s at stake?
 When a title can concisely encapsulate action, you’ve got a great shot at getting a reader’s attention in just a few words.

 Consider Midnight in the Garden of Good and Evil: It’s a long title, but it’s so good.
 It suggests an epic battle between powerful archetypes, but it also offers the quiet, quaintly creepy image of a garden at night.
 The Light in Ruins does something similar.